 B2B gateway software is integration middleware that supports information exchange between your organization and its ecosystem trading partners, applications and endpoints.
 BGS consolidates and centralizes data and process integration and interoperability between a company's internal applications and external endpoints, such as business partners, SaaS or ecosystems.
 The BGS market is a composite market that includes pure-play BGS solutions and BGS that is embedded or combined with other IT solutions (for example, ESB suites that support BGS features as services connected to the ESB suite, integration brokerage services, e-invoicing software and networks, application platform suites, electronic data interchange [EDI] translators, and managed file transfer [MFT] technology).

 Gartner defines B2B marketing automation platforms (B2B MAPs) as software applications that support demand generation processes at scale.
 B2B MAPs help marketers capture and qualify leads and accounts, orchestrate marketing-driven engagement across the full customer journey, and use analytics to optimize and measure performance.
 B2B MAPs enable marketers to automate a wide range of activities intended to drive new customer acquisition, retention and growth.
-To support the pursuit of new commercial opportunities (from current or prospective customers), marketers use B2B MAPs to generate, prioritize, and manage leads and buying teams across the revenue life cycle.
+To support the pursuit of new commercial opportunities (from current or prospective customers), marketers use B2B MAPs to generate, prioritize, and manage leads and account buying groups across the revenue life cycle.
 This includes the distribution of marketing-generated and qualified leads to sales teams for further pursuit.
+Also, B2B MAPs are used to orchestrate and measure multichannel customer engagement campaigns and programs.
+B2B MAPs enable marketers to design and activate some communication channels natively — most notably, email and web landing pages — and orchestrate customer engagement through other channels via integrations with other tools/platforms.

-Gartner defines customer management and experience solutions as part of business support systems (BSS) solutions for CSPs, and as commercial off-the-shelf software solutions that address CSPs’ all customer-facing operational requirements.
-This includes managing customer channels, customer information, incidents, products, pricing, quotes and offers, order and partner management.
-CM&X solutions often work together with revenue management and monetization solutions as part of a complete BSS stack.
+Gartner defines communications service provider (CSP) customer management and experience (CM&X) solutions as commercial off-the-shelf software solutions that address all customer-facing operational requirements of CSPs.
+These include managing customer channels, customer information, incidents, products, pricing, quotes and offers, orders, customer care and partner relationships.
+CM&X solutions are part of business support system (BSS) solutions for CSPs and often work together with revenue management and monetization solutions as part of a complete BSS stack.
+Delivery options may include license and SaaS-based models.

 Category management solutions allow category managers to create and monitor their midterm to long-term sourcing by enabling strategic management of categories in procurement and supply chain processes.
 They optimize category performance, enhance supplier relationships, and improve cost efficiencies.
 The key features include spend analysis, strategic sourcing, supplier management, contract tracking, and analytics.
 These solutions empower data-driven decision-making, identify cost-saving opportunities, and align category strategies with organizational goals, ultimately driving operational excellence and value delivery.